Caffeine and Ciprofloxacin: Can You Take Them Together?

 What happens when you take caffeine with ciprofloxacin?

-Ciprofloxacin, sold under the brand name Cipro, is a fluoroquinolone antibiotic used for urinary tract infections, certain types of pneumonia, traveler's diarrhea, bone and joint infections and bioterrorism prophylaxis.
-While it is killing bacteria, it also potently inhibits a liver enzyme called cytochrome P450 1A2, the same enzyme that breaks down caffeine.
-The result is that caffeine cannot be cleared at its usual rate.
+Ciprofloxacin, sold under the brand name Cipro, is a fluoroquinolone antibiotic used for urinary tract infections, certain types of pneumonia, traveler's diarrhea, and bone and joint infections.
+While it is clearing an infection, it also inhibits a liver enzyme called cytochrome P450 1A2 (CYP1A2) — the same enzyme that breaks down caffeine.
+The practical effect is a chain of events:

 Why is this important?